Ludensburger/hydronia-fullstack/Hydronia-Backend/hydronia_api_contract_v1.1.md

-# Hydronia API Contract – Draft v1.0
+# Hydronia API Contract – Draft v1.1

 This API serves as the backend interface for the Hydronia monitoring system.
 It allows ingestion and retrieval of sensor readings and daily plant images.

 ---

+## Things to note:
+Cycle is numerical and will be interpreted as such:

+Cycle 0 = Germination = Seeds just sprouted
+Cycle 1 = Seedling = Small leaves forming, weak roots Cycle 2 = Vegetative = Rapid leaf growth, stronger roots Cycle 3 = Maturing = Near harvest size, full leaf growth Cycle 4 = Harvest-ready = Fully grown, ready to pick

+---

-## POST /sensors/
+## 📥 POST /sensors/

 **Description:**
 Ingest a new sensor reading for a specific crop row and cycle.